ocd-scm/ocd-meta/README.md

 Using those to simple primatives gives:

- * Deployment of a specific verion of one or more application by simmply changing the version number in a yaml file.
+ * Deployment of a specific verion of one or more applications by simply applying git tags to yaml files.
  * History of all deployed versions of all applications with the ability to rollback to prior versions.
  * History of all configuration with each environment with the ability to rollback to prior versions.

 OCD uses high level [OKD](https://www.okd.io) container build features, Helm charts, command-line tools and [adnanh/webhook](https://github.com/adnanh/webhook).
-This means that OCD is a minimal set of bash scripts that "deliver application infrastructure as code" with complete git driven automation.
+This means that OCD is a minimal set of simple bash scripts that together deliver "application infrastructure as code" with complete git driven automation.

 ## Support Versions